-The Heidelberg/Zurich team investigates the transmission of sacred repertoires in the Lutheran regions of 16th-century northern Germany, especially as manifested in polyphonic anthologies that contain relatively ‘old’ music.
+The Heidelberg/Zurich team investigated the transmission of sacred repertoires in the Lutheran regions of 16th-century northern Germany, especially as manifested in polyphonic anthologies that contain relatively ‘old’ music.

 The northern regions of Germany, notwithstanding the rich surviving material and their crucial geographical position for the Baltic Sea regions, still need to be integrated into a comprehensive music history of the 16th century.
 Lübeck and Rostock were important printing centres, and Rostock University constituted a hub for the dissemination of Lutheran theology and pedagogical models.
 Apart from older – and hence methodologically obsolescing – historical accounts, research on music in these towns has so far remained at the level of pure source descriptions, or has taken a sociological focus.

-The corpus of sources to be considered by the Heidelberg team includes choirbooks and sets of partbooks with large collections of sacred repertory of different genres (such as motets, masses, hymns, usually incorporating more than some dozens of pieces in each collection).
-These will be discussed in terms of their historical and institutional contexts, including churches and schools in Lübeck, Rostock, Lüneburg, and Stralsund.
+The corpus of sources considered by the Heidelberg team included choirbooks and sets of partbooks with large collections of sacred repertory of different genres (such as motets, masses, hymns, usually incorporating more than some dozens of pieces in each collection).
+These were discussed in terms of their historical and institutional contexts, including churches and schools in Lübeck, Rostock, Lüneburg, and Stralsund.

-The main research questions for the team will include:
+The main research questions for the team included:

 - To what extent are the northern German manuscripts authoritative collections of highly valued music of the past rather than mere repositories?